anuragtb/pdfcpu/core/rotate.md

 <br>

-Please also refer to `pdfcpu help rotate` for details about this command.
+Please also refer to `pdfcpu help rotate`.